bcgov/zeva/developer-guide.md

 ## User Authentication

-The application requires users to be authenticated using keycloak.
+The application requires users to be authenticated using IDIR or BCeID.

-to access keycloak console on local, go to localhost:8888 when developing locally, you may want to assign different users to different profiles, for example, have a 'government' profile as well as a 'supplier' profile.
-To update keycloak profiles, go to the keycloak console (8888), then click users, then view all users. select one, then click attributes.
-Look at the database user_profiles table, find one that has an organization that matches what you want, or update one, then use that username as the 'Value' on keycloak.
-Different users have different permissions to view pages and complete actions.
+When developing locally, you may want to assign different users to different profiles, for example, have a 'government' profile as well as a 'supplier' profile.
+Your IDIR should be used for your government account and your BCeID account should be used for supplier accounts.
+You can insert your own user_profile objects into the database according to which identity provider you are loggin in with.
+The user_creation_request table is used to map external users to Zeva users.
+A user_creation_request entry will have to exist with your keycloak_email and external_username in order to map your IDIR/BCeID account within the system.
+You can also update the user_role's for your user by adding to the cross table between user_profile and role (user_role).
+Please reach out to a team member if you have any questions.

 ## Code Changes